LayerManager/layman/doc/rest.md

   - **status**: Status information about publishing SLD.
 See [GET Layer](#get-layer) **wms** property for meaning.
   - *error*: If status is FAILURE, this may contain error object.
 - *metadata*
+  - *identifier*: String.
+Identifier of metadata record in CSW instance.
   - *record_url*: String.
 URL of metadata record accessible by web browser, probably with some editing capabilities.
   - *csw_url*: String.
 URL of CSW endpoint.
 It points to CSW endpoint of Micka.
   - *status*: Status information about metadata import and availability.
 See [GET Layer](#get-layer) **wms** property for meaning.